Management3/Bus-ticket-/README.md

     - Navigate to the flutter directory.
     - Install dependencies: flutter pub get.
-    - Run this: flutter run build_runner build
+    - Run this: dart run build_runner build
     - Run the app on a simulator or physical device: flutter run.

 ### Backend (Flask)